jagoosw/SugarKelp.jl/docs/src/index.md

 Changes to the parameters from those published are detailed [here](https://github.com/jagoosw/Kelp/blob/master/changes.pdf).

-## Check on the right for function documentation
+## Check on the sidebar for function documentation